AytenHossam/Recycling-Vending-Machine-Deposit-Rewards-API/README.md

 ## Notes
 - All usernames are unique.
 - Only valid material types are accepted.
-- Users can only see their own deposit summary.
+- Users can only see their deposit summary.
-- Admins can manage machines and view all deposits.
+- Admins can add machines and view all deposits.
-- Uses DRF permissions to restrict access.
 - Points are stored as floats and rounded to 1 decimal place for precision.

 ## Testing Workflow